-We are told that taxes cannot be cut substantially with the deficit at its current levels.
+We are told that taxes cannot be cut substantially with the deficit at its current level.
 We are told that cuts to budgets will affect services of all kinds but there are many examples of everyday waste that can be cut without affecting those services we strive to protect.

 We have consistently argued for necessary cuts in public spending.
 The Coalition was committed to reducing government expenditure but the new government must now go much further.
 In one example, we led the campaign against expensive government advertising budgets.
 In June 2011, the Cabinet office said it had cut advertising spending by 68% in the past year.

 Another example is our research into quango spending was fundamental in changing political attitudes.
 Many quangos have now been scrapped, including Becta, the National Policing Improvement Agency, and the Sustainable Development Commission.
 We were also successful in calling for the abolition of Regional Development Agencies.